hsachinraj/Azurelabs/jenkins/README.md

 ## Setting up Jenkins VM
-1. Lets set up a Jenkins VM on Azure.
-We will use the VM image available on Azure MarketPlace
+1. Let's set up Jenkins.
+We will use the VM image available on Azure MarketPlace that will install the latest stable Jenkins version on a Ubuntu Linux VM along with tools and plugins configured to work with Azure

     <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fhsachinraj%2FAzurelabs%2Fmaster%2Fjenkins%2Ftemplate%2FjenkinsVM.json">
     <img src="http://azuredeploy.net/deploybutton.png"/>